What review analysis is and how businesses use it to make better, data-driven decisions.

 Here’s a more detailed look at real-world examples of how businesses use review analysis:

 Reviews can tell you a lot about the customer journey and how to make it better.
-For instance, Atom Bank used Thematic’s AI-powered analytics tool to analyze data from seven feedback channels and three product lines.
+For instance, Atom Bank used Thematic’s AI-powered tool to analyze data from seven feedback channels and three product lines.
 Their aim was to find out which parts of the customer experience they could improve.
 Using Thematic they were able to identify the main issues their customers were facing and take action to address these.
 The result was a 40% reduction in call center volume and 110% growth in the Atom bank customer base.

 Review analysis is also useful for understanding what your customers do and don’t like about your products.
 It can reveal hidden issues that you didn’t know about.
 This data is invaluable for targeted product validation and improvements.
 For instance, the Melodics team used Thematic to analyze customer feedback from many different channels.
 One of the insights that stood out was the lag in the app.
 Melodics was then able to create specific projects to address this issue.